Samba sometimes goes in an infinite loop

 WD My Book 3 TB USB 3 disk

-#21 Updated by Philip Robar about 5 years ago
+#21 Updated by Philip Robar over 5 years ago

 Update using 2014-03-15 FreeNAS-9.2.2-ALPHA-776c3f8-x64 nightly: If I've just mount an SMB share from my server everything is OK.
 I can also run the Helios LAN Test I mentioned above repeatedly and not have a problem, but as soon as I do something as simple as browse a directory or two from either Windows 8.1 or OS X 10.9.2 smbd pegs at 100% and just stays there.

-#22 Updated by Anthony Takata about 5 years ago
+#22 Updated by Anthony Takata over 5 years ago

 - File smbd.7z added